sdmuzel/API-do-Pandas-no-Spark-KOALAS-/README.md

-# Databricks
-Files and data for databricks course of Alura
+# API do Pndas no Spark

-Análise dos dados do pokemon utilizando  a API do Pandas no Spark (KOALAS).
-Código todo feito no databricks community
+Projetos desenvolvidos utilizando o databricks e a API do Pandas no Spark (Koalas)